comake/skl-dictionary/README.md

-# Welcome to SKL Schemas!
+# Welcome to the SKL Dictionary!

 This repository contains a library of schemas for the Standard Knowledge Language.